 This unit will lead students through a deeper experience of incarnation through the great canticles of the tradition, mystical understandings of incarnation, and contemplative practices of visio and audio divina.
 In the first part of this unit, the Core Faculty will lead students through a diverse collection of incarnational teachings and practices revolving around the Advent and Christmas seasons.
 In the New Year, the Core Faculty will explore the uniqueness of the incarnational world, a contemplative approach to healing trauma and all forms of suffering, and the dynamic unity between Jesus of Nazareth and the Cosmic Christ.

-In this section, James Finley will introduce the Buddha’s middle way and the transformative journey that led to Buddha’s great awakening, in which he became the Buddha: the one who is awake.
+In this section, James Finley will introduce the Buddha’s teaching of The Middle Way and the transformative journey that led to Buddha’s great awakening, in which he became the Buddha: the one who is awake.
 In addition, students will explore the middle way in the gospels and the Christian mystical tradition.

 Guided by the Core Faculty, students will explore the thinking and lifestyle of Christian mystics through readings, teachings, and practice.
 Cynthia Bourgeault will begin with the wisdom teachings of the Desert Fathers and Mothers and their applications for today’s world.
 Then Richard Rohr will turn to the incarnational mysticism of the Franciscan tradition, with emphasis upon St. Francis’ personal enlightenment and universal love.
 The unit will conclude with James Finley’s guidance on Julian of Norwich and Blessed John Ruusbroec, two models of love in action and awakening to intimate oneness.

-In the final unit, the Core Faculty explore the theme of Prophecy & Justice, beginning with Cynthia Bourgeault’s section on Non-Dual Witness.
+In the final unit, the Core Faculty explore the theme of Prophecy and Justice, beginning with Cynthia Bourgeault’s section on Non-Dual Witness.
 Students will be led to the wellspring from which contemplation and compassionate action flow out into the world as a seamless whole.
 The section includes teaching, study, and reflection on Thomas Kelly’s A Testament of Devotion, the wisdom of the Quaker mystical tradition, and the prophetic integration of Carmelite prioress Constance FitzGerald.
 Next, students will glean from Richard Rohr’s teaching on the prophetic voices that come from the Edge of the Inside.
 The teachings and readings stem from the study of prophets ancient and modern who speak truth to power.
 Students will also be invited to discern and reflect on their own prophetic voice.
-In his section In Dialogue with Prophecy & Justice, James Finley will lead students in reflecting upon the mystical dimensions of prophecy and social justice and also how to carry this experience of the Living School forward.
-The teachings will flow from a mystical lens of understanding prophetic truth through the ages, the nature of the present moment, and Living School students as carriers of the message.
+In his section In Dialogue with Prophecy and Justice, James Finley will lead students in reflecting upon the mystical dimensions of prophecy and social justice and also how to carry this experience of the Living School forward.
+During this unit students will also be asked to develop and engage in an act of solidarity that works toward the healing of suffering in their particular context.
+Students will join the ages-old flow of prophetic truth and compassionate action as today’s carriers of the message.